Westwood, Seattle: Civic services and issues

 King County Metro bus routes link Westwood, Delridge, and Thistle with the rest of Seattle.

-A popular blog tracks housing development and civic activities in the Westwood area.
+It is the terminus of the RapidRide C Line.

 Landmarks and Recreation

 Westwood is home to numerous parks and greenspaces.
 Nearby landmarks include the Southwest Pool and Sports Complex, Westwood Village, and Chief Sealth High School.
 The school was designated an International high school in 2010 (with Denny Middle School receiving the same designation as a middle school).
 Its curriculum includes languages and multi-cultural education.

 Popular nearby attractions include Lincoln Park and Colman Pool, a heated saltwater swimming pool on the banks of Puget Sound.